napari/napari.github.io/dev/_sources/howtos/layers/surface.md

 ## A simple example

-You can create a new viewer and add a surface in one go using the `napari.view_surface` method, or if you already have an existing viewer, you can add an image to it using `viewer.add_surface`.
-The api of both methods is the same.
+You can create a new viewer and add a surface in one go using the {meth}`napari.view_surface` method, or if you already have an existing viewer, you can add an image to it using `viewer.add_surface`.
+The API of both methods is the same.
 In these examples we'll mainly use `view_surface`.

-A simple example of viewing a surface is as follows:
+A simple example of viewing a surface follows.
+You can copy and paste these statements into the napari console to see how they work:

 ```{code-cell} python
 import napari